T

 landmark

-• Visit at dusk for the best light show.
+• Visit at night for the full illuminated experience.

 • Be aware of street performers and vendors.